 Improved Communication & More Solid Relationships

 Human communication is complex.
 Body language.
 Tone of voice.
-At times, the spoken word only accounts for 7% of meaning interpretation.18 Phone calls reveal tone, but leave out body language and facial expression.
+At times, the spoken word only accounts for 7% of meaning interpretation.
+Phone calls reveal tone, but leave out body language and facial expression.
 This is often critical for full understanding.

 Visual communication generates effective collaboration.
 Personal understanding and connection, key to successful working relationships, develop during video conferencing.
 As noted in the Harvard Business Review, this connection “promotes a group loyalty that results in a shared commitment to and discipline toward the work.”
 Having a sense of camaraderie, of really getting to know our coworkers “create[s] a common sense of purpose and the mentality that we are in-it together.”19

-Video conferencing builds relationships, trust and camaraderie among employees.
-Executives can hold meetings real-time with global offices.
+Video conferencing builds relationships, trust, and camaraderie among employees.
+Executives can hold meetings in real-time with global offices.
 Teams feel more connected to the home office.
 Project managers see and interact with those they may never have the chance to meet in person.
 Suppliers deliver informative, visually impactful pitches.
 The possibilities for building more successful and lasting business relationships are virtually endless.

 Bottom line communication/relationship benefits of video conferencing: VC brings every aspect of communication to the table, for more effective conversations and better working relationships.